quinn-p-mchugh/year-calendar/README.md

 ## 📝 [Docs](https://www.quinnmchugh.net/projects/year-spread)

 ## Credits
-This resource was inspired by Ali Abdaal's [Year at a Glance template](https://aliabdaal.com/year-in-a-glance-template/), which I found through [this video](https://youtu.be/6o2tm00Ar8A?si=ZiqSR8DSznS0rF2b&t=43).
+This resource was inspired by Ali Abdaal's [Year in a Glance template](https://aliabdaal.com/year-in-a-glance-template/), which I found through [this video](https://youtu.be/6o2tm00Ar8A?si=ZiqSR8DSznS0rF2b&t=43).
 Ali has lots of other great productivity tools & tips on [their Youtube channel](https://www.youtube.com/@aliabdaal).